Doctor insights on:

 Varies: The mastectomy would take about an hour, but the reconstruction time would vary based on technique.
 Tissue expanders for later implants would be another 1-2 hrs, give or take, but free flap tissue transfer reconstruction can take several hours.
 These general times are variable based upon patient habitus and surgeon differences.
 Good luck. ...Read moreSee 2 more doctor answers

 Options: It is important to know that scars cannot be removed.
 They can, however, be made to appear less obvious.
 There are multiple treatments including topicals, surgery, lasers, and needling.
 A full examination is necessary to determine the best approach. ...Read more

 - Talk to a doctor live online for free

-- How long do people typically stay in the recovery room after back surgery?
+- How long do patients have to stay in hospital after mastectomy?

 - Talk to a gynecologist online for free